ZFabrik/z-front-side/README.md

 * a context menu to copy URLs
 * handling of external URLs in external browser.

+It does not yet have a basic-auth popup (https://github.com/electron/electron/blob/master/docs/api/web-contents.md#event-login)

 # How-To Install

 Basically it is clone, build, run: